The module will be organised around the following themes:

 Method of assessment

-show a knowledge of the structure and history of the main institutions of the CJS.
+Show understanding of the structure and history of the main institutions of the CJS

-to follow and critically assess debates and controversies surrounding the cjs and how these relate to broader social policy strategies in particular in promoting social exclusion or inclusion
+Be able to follow and critically assess debates and controversies surrounding the CJS and how these relate to broader social policy strategies in particular in promoting social exclusion or inclusion

-to critically assess CJS policies in terms of their impact upon issues concerning race, gender and class.
+Be able to Assess CJS policies in terms of their impact upon issues concerning race, gender and class